 Complete a Loan Entrance Counseling session online at StudentLoans.gov (one time only).
 Note: If you completed entrance counseling at a previous institution you will need to login to studentloans.gov and resend your completed entrance counseling to College of the Redwoods by using the "Notify Additional School" function.

 Meet and maintain Financial Aid Satisfactory Academic Progress (SAP) requirements.

 Enroll in and maintain 6 or more eligible units.

-___ Complete and submit the Direct Loan Application to the Financial Aid Office.* (repeat annually)
+Complete and submit the NEW Direct Loan E-Request Form (coming soon)* (repeat annually)

-We highly recommend you complete a personal budget/worksheet (found on our financial aid website) to review your current debt level and understand how you are spending your money.
+*We highly recommend you complete a personal budget/worksheet to review your current debt level and understand how you are spending your money.
 Loans are fairly easy to get, but difficult to repay.
 We want to be sure you are well-informed so you only take out loans if absolutely necessary.

 Financial Aid Staff will review your Direct Loan Request Form to determine your eligibility.
 The loan certification process may take from 4-6 weeks, or longer depending on when you submit your application, from your loan application submission date (as long as all required steps have been completed).
 If you have any questions about your application, want to make a change to your original request, or need to make an appointment to come in and talk with the Financial Literacy Specialist, please call (707) 476-4183.

 After the loan certification, students will receive an award notification at their student redwoods.edu email account regarding updated loan award amounts.
 This email will include information on disbursement timelines.
 Student will also receive an award letter in the mail, please make sure your address is updated in Webadvisor.